vahtyah/LeetCodeSolutions/Data Structures/Heap (Priority Queue)/README.md

 [0215.
 Kth Largest Element in an Array](/Data%20Structures%2FHeap%20%28Priority%20Queue%29%2F0215.%20Kth%20Largest%20Element%20in%20an%20Array): Find the kth largest element in an array

+[1353.
+Maximum Number of Events That Can Be Attended](/Data%20Structures%2FHeap%20%28Priority%20Queue%29%2F1353.%20Maximum%20Number%20of%20Events%20That%20Can%20Be%20Attended): Maximize attending events with deadlines, one event per day

 [3066.
 Minimum Operations to Exceed Threshold Value II](/Data%20Structures%2FHeap%20%28Priority%20Queue%29%2F3066.%20Minimum%20Operations%20to%20Exceed%20Threshold%20Value%20II): Minimize operations needed to reach threshold by adding numbers

 [3362.
 Zero Array Transformation III](/Data%20Structures%2FHeap%20%28Priority%20Queue%29%2F3362.%20Zero%20Array%20Transformation%20III): Make target array all zeros by element transfers